Sometimes They Come Back (film): Production notes

 The original short story, "Sometimes They Come Back", is set in Stratford High School in Stratford, Connecticut.
 The film adaptation was filmed in Kansas City, Kansas, and Liberty, Missouri.

-Director Tom McLoughlin previously directed the sixth Friday The 13th film: Jason Lives (1986).

 The car used by the greasers was a 1955 Chevrolet One-Fifty.

 The film is based on a short story by Stephen King that was first published in the March 1974 issue of Cavalier, and later collected in King's 1978 collection Night Shift.

 The steam locomotive used in the film was Southern Pacific 5021 using Norfolk and Western 1218's whistle.

 Reception

-The film received an approval rating on 67% on review aggregator Rotten Tomatoes based on twelve reviews, its consensus reads: "Tim Matheson's gripping performance and a strong mood make Sometimes They Come Back an effective, if not wholly revelatory, Stephen King adaptation".
+The film received an approval rating of 67% on review aggregator Rotten Tomatoes based on twelve reviews, its consensus reads: "Tim Matheson's gripping performance and a strong mood make Sometimes They Come Back an effective, if not wholly revelatory, Stephen King adaptation".

 Ray Loynd of the Los Angeles Times called it "a tight, moody work".
 TV Guide rated it a two out of five stars and wrote that "the solid cast can't lift the material above the routine".